andreogle/eslint-formatter-teamcity/README.md

 ## Configuration

-As of version 2.0, there are two different formatters you can use to report with.
+There are two different formatters you can use to report with.
 They have no material impact on the output - they're just different ways of viewing the same data.
 The "Code Inspection" tab will only appear if you have configured eslint-formatter-teamcity to use the inspections reporter.